CIT28/files/w13/ps3p4.md

 ## Finish Recreating my cleaning audit report

-- Commit after each step (ex S8 meteorites table created)
+- Commit after each step (ex S9 meteorites table created)
-- Write you queries in the import.sql
+- - Write your queries in the import.sql
+    - For queries that needed to ouptut a message I used .print 'message' in the import.sql file, but for most just use the alias.
-- Here was my workflow:
+- Here was my workflow, from the meteorites folder you can run:
     - ``` rm meteorites.db```
     - ``` cat import.sql | meteorites.db```

 # Audit report finished
 - Here is the content that needs to be added to your report
+- There is a complete audit report at the bottom of this file.
 <pre>
-S8 meteorites table created
+S9 meteorites table created
-S9 order and insert complete
+S10 order and insert complete
 output first 10 records of meteorites table ┌─────────────────────┬────┬───────────────┬──────────┬───────────┬──────┬────────┬─────────┐ │        name         │ id │     class     │   mass   │ discovery │ year │  lat   │  long   │